 The Board of Directors comprised two executive directors and three non-executive directors.
 The Board has established an Audit Committee and a Remuneration Committee with formally delegated duties and responsibilities and each with written terms of reference.

-On Admission, the Audit Committee will comprise Andre Cohen, who will chair it, and Marcus Edwards-Jones.
+On Admission, the Audit Committee will comprise Andre Cohen, who will chair it, and Roger Turner.
 The Audit Committee is expected to meet at least four times a year and otherwise as required.

 It has responsibility for ensuring that the financial performance of the Company is properly reported on and reviewed, and its role includes monitoring: (i) the integrity of the financial statements of the Company (including annual and interim accounts and results announcements), (ii) reviewing internal control and risk management systems, (iii) reviewing any changes to accounting policies, (iv) reviewing and monitoring the extent of the non-audit services undertaken by external auditors and (v) advising on the appointment of external auditors.
 The Audit Committee will have unrestricted access to the Company’s external auditors.

 The Audit Committee also has responsibility for ensuring that the Company has in place the procedures, resources and controls to enable compliance with the AIM Rules and with MAR.

 The Remuneration Committee comprises Andre Cohen, who chairs it, Marcus Edwards-Jones and Roger Turner.
 It meets not less than twice a year and at such other times as required.
 The quorum necessary for the transaction of business is two members, one of whom must be a non executive director.